visionify/visionai/docs/scenarios/no-smoking.md

 Vision AI based monitors can be used to detect smoking/vaping events by providing real-time video feeds of the factory area.
 The cameras scan every frame to ensure there is no sign of smoking/vaping.

+## Camera Configuration

+### Camera Placement

+- Install cameras in areas where smoking or vaping is prohibited, such as designated smoking areas, entry points, and common areas.
+- Place cameras in areas where employees can easily see and respond to smoking or vaping.

+### Camera Height

+- Cameras should be installed at a height of 7-8 feet above the floor level.

+- Place the camera 8-10 feet from the focal point.

+### Camera Angle Mounting Ranges

+- Place the camera at an angle to capture footage of the smoking or vaping individuals and surrounding areas.

+Find more details about camera placement [here](../overview/cameras.md).

 ## Model Details

 ### Dataset